MHickey2/Where-Evil-Dwells/README.md

 <br/>

 ### The Business Goals of the Website: <a name="businessgoals"></a>
-- No commercial goals, but the site's goal is to to provide an interactive Choose your Own Adventure.
+- No commercial goals, but the site's goal is to to provide an interactive 'Choose your Own Adventure'.

   <br/>

 ### The Target Customer: <a name="targetcustomer"></a>

-- The audience of the site could encompass a number of age groups and there would generally not be any   limitation on who could avail of the quiz.
+- The audience of the site could encompass a number of age groups and there would generally not be any   limitation on who could not play.

-- Would probably require some access to digital technology.
+- Would probably require some access to digital technology(not mobile).
 - May be useful for a user who has spare time and enjoys using decision making to solve a mystery.
 - Someone who likes interaction in their gaming.

  <br/>